 Title: Supporting Participatory Resource Management to Stabilise the Situation in Host Communities

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Special Initiative "Tackling the root causes of displacement – reintegrating refugees"

 Lead executing agency: Ministry of Water and Irrigation (MWI)

 Overall term: 2015 to 2022

-The availability of clean water in six of the host communities is improved.
+The availability of clean water in six of the host communities and in Jerash camp is improved.

 Moreover, residents of the six host communities have an opportunity to become involved in their own long-term water supply through the establishment of participatory exchange platforms.
 Local community members, including Syrian refugees, are taking part in regular multi-stakeholder meetings with the responsible water sector institutions to discuss water-related issues and the future construction measures needed.
 Thus, representatives of all societal groups are playing a pivotal role in ensuring that water is distributed equitably across communities and in alleviating conflicts over this scarce resource.
 Based on the success of the participatory approach, it is foreseen to anchor a participatory resource management concept at the responsible water provider.

-The project is also supporting more than 50 employees of the responsible water utility through capacity development trainings which strengthen their capacities to improve supply to local communities, to plan supply networks and to minimise water losses.
+The project has also supported more than 50 employees of the responsible water utility through capacity development trainings which strengthen their capacities to improve supply to local communities, to plan supply networks and to minimise water losses.
 In all project measures, special consideration is given to those with special needs, such as children and people with disabilities.